thenick775/School-related-project-info-and-experience/README.md

 Worked on a simulation of the Java JVM virtual machine in Java: simulating the operand stack, processing the instructions of java byte code and executing them, along with processing user program threads.

+-Quorum iOS Bridge using MobiVM's RobmVM

+Integrated Robovm into the Quorum Language's gradle build structure, taking the existing JDK 8 compiler output and configuring the compiler for transpilation to objective-c, allowing for testing and future support on iOS devices packaged directly into the Quorum toolchain.

 Classes taken:

 -Data Structures